 Histologic examination of a liver biopsy is needed for a definitive diagnosis.
 The tissue should also be cultured, although in most cases significant isolates are not identified.

-Supportive care should be provided, including fluid therapy with potassium chloride, glucose, and vitamin supplementation; dietary management (a low-protein, high branched-chain amino acid, high-carbohydrate diet); and prevention of exposure to the sun if photodermatitis is present.
+Supportive care should be provided, including fluid therapy with potassium chloride, glucose, and vitamin supplementation; dietary management (a diet low in protein and high in branched-chain amino acids and carbohydrates); and prevention of exposure to the sun if photodermatitis is present.

 Prognosis is variable and is best based on liver biopsy and response to therapy.
 Prognosis is fair to good in animals with less severe lesions, especially those with a lymphocytic-plasmacytic cellular infiltrate that responds well to corticosteroid therapy; however, it is poor in horses with hepatic failure, widespread fibrosis (or severe bridging fibrosis), and disruption of normal hepatic parenchyma.

 Last full review/revision August 2014 by Jonathan H. Foreman, DVM, MS, DACVIM (LAIM)